Filippo-Venturini/course-asmd23-04-adv-prg-patterns/README.md

 ### Tests

-The aim of this part is to verify that both implementations works by writing one test for each axiom defined in the ADT specifications, using `ScalaCheck`.
+The aim of this part is to verify that both implementations work by writing one test for each axiom defined in the ADT specifications, using `ScalaCheck`.

 The code can be found at the path: *package scala.u04.task2.SequenceCheck.scala*.

+To demonstrate that both implementations satisfy all the tests, a function that tests a SequenceADT is created and then invoked two times with the two different implementations.

+Inside the function, following the axioms defined in the ADT specifications, all the tests make assertions and check that every operation of the Sequence works as expected.

+Built-in generators are used for the parameters of the tests, particularly for generating a random Sequence (monadically), mappers, and filters.